dladd/pyFormex/pyformex/external/dxfparser/README.rst

 install
 -------

-To compile dxf2ascii, you need to first install the DXFlib library and development files.
+To compile dxfparser, you need to first install the DXFlib library and development files.
 On Debian GNU/Linux (or Ubuntu), you can just install the package 'libdxflib-dev'::